 Galileo at Los Alamos

-But Andrea is opposed by Galileo himself.
+Andrea's stance is opposed by Galileo himself, reflecting on the choices he made.
 Galileo tells us, “As a scientist I had a unique opportunity, for astronomy had just emerged into the market place.
 Had I stood firm, scientist could have developed something like a Hippocratic oath, a vow to use our knowledge exclusively for mankind’s benefit.”
 Galileo insists that he wasn’t ever really in danger; over the intervening eight years, he has come to believe they would never have burnt him as they did Bruno.
-We in the audience know this to be true.
-The new Pope tells the Grand Inquisitor: “he can be no more than shown the instruments.”
+We in the audience know this to be true; we earlier witnessed a behind-closed-doors scene in which the new Pope tells the Grand Inquisitor: “he can be no more than shown the instruments.”
 Galileo views his own actions to save his skin as cowardice, pure and simple.
-And while, again, Brecht’s analogy here has some flaws (who’s to say whether Galileo’s refusal to recant would have resulted in such a radical change at all) the point is that if Galileo had stood up to power and refused to compromise, things might have been very different.
-Maybe his act, like his scientific work, would have driven a pick into the cracking facade of power and brought one form of oppression tumbling down.
+He believes that, had he voiced his opposition openly and refused to compromise, things might have been very different.
+Perhaps his act, like his body of scientific work, would have driven a pick into the cracking facade of power and brought one form of oppression tumbling down.
 Again, we can see a parallel to Brecht’s own life.
 His English translation of this text, which he worked on with actor Charles Laughton, was composed in Los Angeles, where Brecht and his family lived from 1941 to 1948.
-As A-bombs were dropping, he was writing plays halfway around the world.
-At this point, as he watched what happened when a new superpower took the reins of science, Brecht may have been wondering what might have been if he, and all those others, hadn’t fled.
-We should keep in mind that among those who fled Germany and Italy were key Manhattan Project scientists—Enrico Fermi, Hans Bethe, Emilio Segre, Klaus Fuchs.
+As the U.S. detonated atomic bombs over Hiroshima and Nagasaki, Brecht may well have been contemplating the far-reaching consequences of the choice to flee persecution.
+Among those who left fascist Germany and Italy were key Manhattan Project scientists—Enrico Fermi, Hans Bethe, Emilio Segre, Klaus Fuchs.
 While fleeing kept their lives and atomic knowledge out of the hands of fascist dictators, that was little consolation to the citizens of Hiroshima and Nagasaki.

 This last point is tricky.
-After all, Brecht had a penchant for satirizing self-important martyrs, especially in plays like Baal and Measures Taken.
+After all, Brecht had a penchant for satirizing self-important martyrs.
 Had Brecht come around and seen the necessity of heroes?
 Is Galileo right?
 Can one man’s refusal to submit change the world?
 Or do we take Andrea’s side and accept a “new ethics” for a new world?
 Should we risk life and limb to speak up against injustice and oppression?
 Or should we play along in the hope of improving the world by clandestine means?
 In the moments following Galileo’s recantation, Andrea chastises him for his weakness: “Unhappy the land that has no heroes.”
 Galileo retorts: “No. Unhappy the land that needs a hero.”
 This is the crux of Brecht’s question to his audience.
 Do we need better people?
 Or a better world?